thenifemi/PetShop/README.md

 Please, remember to use a rule that allows unauthenticated reads.

 3. Please DONT remove the google-services file.
+4. The credentials.dart file is intentionaly not included.
+Create your own credentials file with your own API Keys.
-4. Open and run the the project with VS Code or Android Studio 3.x
+5. Open and run the the project with VS Code or Android Studio 3.x

 ## Contribution